Veterinarian for Cats in Duluth

 - Wellness Plans keep your cat healthy and identify concerns before they become serious health issues.

-- Dentistry, including scaling to remove troublesome tartar that leads to gum disease and at-home recommendations.
+- Teeth cleaning, including scaling to remove troublesome tartar that leads to gum disease and at-home recommendations.

 - Dermatology and laboratory testing to soothe skin irritations, and control dander and allergies.